 Convergent plate boundaries are boundaries where two different plates smash into one another/converge on one another.
 The conversion of plates can happen between two oceanic plates, two continental plates, or an oceanic plate and a continental plate.
 The plate that is more dense sinks into the mantle in the subduction process.

-Reverse faults also referred to as thrust faults, are where one plate/chunk/block of crust is forced on top of another block.
+Reverse faults also referred to as thrust faults, are where one plate/chunk/block of the crust is forced on top of another block.
 These faults often result in the creation of mountain ranges, and the Rocky Mountains and Himalayas are two famous examples of terrain created by reverse faults.